pingswept/me30-website/content/logistics/projects.md

 * If you need parts (like a sensor or a certain kind of motor), we're happy to order them for you.
 * See the [Raspberry Pi setup](http://andnowforelectronics.com/notes/rpi-setup/) page to learn how to control your Pi via serial cable and the Internet.
 * See the [Servers and Clients](http://andnowforelectronics.com/notes/series-vs-parallel/) page for resources on coding your Pi and Arduino to send and receive data through the Internet.
+* See the [client and server setup](http://andnowforelectronics.com/notes/demo-videos/#client-and-server-setup) demo video that walks through the code for Raspberry Pis and Arduinos as clients and servers
 * See the [Internet](http://andnowforelectronics.com/notes/internet/) page to find out how IP addresses work.

 ### Teaming options for project #4